• Skip to primary navigation

 How to Backup Registry in Windows 11/10

-The default setting in the previous versions of Windows operating system was to automatically backup Registry Files and save the Registry Backup in “RegBackup” System Folder.
+The default setting in the previous or older versions of Windows operating system was to automatically backup the Registry Files and save the Registry Backup in “RegBackup” System Folder.

-However, the Automatic Registry Backup feature has been removed in current versions of Windows 10 and 11, in order to save storage space.
+However, this Automatic Registry Backup feature has been removed by Microsoft in order to save storage space and is not available in the current versions of Windows 11/10.

-This practically means that you won’t be able to Restore Windows Registry from a backup, in case you end up with damaged or corrupted Registry Files on your computer.
+This effectively means that you won’t be able to Restore Windows Registry from a backup, in case you end up with damaged or corrupted Registry Files on your computer.

 Note: The “RegBackup” folder is located at C:\Windows\System32\config\RegBack.
 If Registry is not being backed up, you will find all entries in this folder having 0 Kb size.

-You can make your computer to automatically backup registry by enabling periodic Registry backups using Registry Editor.
+You can make your computer to automatically backup all its Registry Files by enabling periodic Registry backups using Registry Editor.

 Note: This step is meant for advanced users.
 Modifying Registry Files in an incorrect way can cause serious problems on your computer.

-1. Right-click on the Start button and click on Run.
-In Run Command Window, type regedit and click on OK.
+2. In the Run Command Window, type regedit and click on OK.

 Open Registry Editor Using Run Command